FinnHB/fhbarton_website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Portfolio & personal blog
 Portfolio & personal blog.
 On this site you can find my experience, publications, and latest work.
-I also blog about the things I learn, mostly in R and python.
+I also occsionally blog things I learn or find interesting.